Oregon Addendum

 A no-rehire provision is an agreement that prohibits an employee from seeking reemployment with the employer and allows an employer to not rehire that individual in the future.

-The University of Denver will not require a former, current, or prospective employee to enter into any agreement if the purpose or effect of the agreement prevents the employee from disclosing or discussing conduct constituting discrimination, harassment, or sexual assault.
+University of Denver will not require a former, current, or prospective employee to enter into any agreement if the purpose or effect of the agreement prevents the employee from disclosing or discussing conduct constituting discrimination, harassment, or sexual assault.

 An employee claiming to be aggrieved by discrimination, harassment, or sexual assault may, however, voluntarily request to enter into a settlement, separation, or severance agreement which contains a non-disclosure, non-disparagement, or no-rehire provision and will have at least seven days to revoke any such agreement.
-The University of Denver will not offer a settlement on the condition of a request for these terms.
+University of Denver will not offer a settlement on the condition of a request for these terms.

 Time Limitations